-- a) Applications are made through the FACTS Tuition Assistance Program, due each March.
-This online program determines eligibility based on need and provides a report to St. Cecilia. - b) Assistance will be granted to K-8 St. Cecilia Parish families based upon eligibility and need, per available funds.
-(PK students are ineligible.)
-Active parish status is required in order to apply for and receive assistance.
-Families will be notified by June of assistance amounts. - c) STAR funding is available for tuition only, not for application, registration or FACTS fees. - d) Any family needing more assistance than was granted may write a letter of appeal to the principal/pastor and submit it by the due date indicated when allotments are communicated. - e) STAR families are expected to exceed the usual number of volunteer hours. - f) All requests for emergency assistance must be submitted in writing prior to the delinquency.
+- a) Applications are made through the FACTS Tuition Assistance Program, due each January.
+This online program determines eligibility based on need and provides a report to St. Cecilia. - b) Assistance will be granted to TK-8 St. Cecilia Parish families based upon eligibility and need, per available funds.
+(PreSchool students are ineligible.)
+Families will be notified by June of assistance amounts. - c) STAR funding is available for tuition only, not for application, registration or FACTS fees. - d) Any family needing more assistance than was granted may write a letter of appeal to the principal/pastor and submit it by the due date indicated when allotments are communicated. - e) All requests for emergency assistance must be submitted in writing prior to the delinquency.